-Banff Centre for Arts and Creativity was founded in 1933 in the Canadian Rockies and has offered writing courses since 1937, when playwriting was introduced into the theatre arts program.
-A single course in short story writing was offered in 1944, in tandem with the ten-day Alberta Writers’ Conference at Banff.
+Banff Centre for Arts and Creativity was founded in 1933 in the Canadian Rockies, and has offered writing programs since 1937 when playwriting was introduced into the Theatre Arts program.
+A single course in short story writing was offered in 1944, in tandem with the 10-day Alberta Writers’ Conference at Banff.
 Faculty in those early years included Hugh MacLennan and Mavor Moore.

-In the 1950s and 1960s there were varied courses in creative writing included each summer.
-Writing students and faculty lived, worked and learned within Banff’s creative community of painters, actors, directors, dancers and musicians.
-Alberta-based Robert Kroetsch and George Ryga both attended writing programs at Banff during this era before becoming established Canadian authors.
+In the 1950s and 1960s, there were varied courses in creative writing each summer.
+Writing students and faculty lived, worked, and learned within Banff Centre’s creative community of painters, actors, directors, dancers, and musicians.
+Alberta-based Robert Kroetsch and George Ryga both attended writing programs at the Centre during this era before becoming established Canadian authors.
 These courses were their first connection to the professional world of writers and artists.

 W.O.
-Mitchell became deeply involved with Banff’s writing initiative in the mid- 1970s, and he went on to lead and formalize the creative writing workshops and programs at Banff until he retired in 1987.
-Under Mitchell, Banff raised its literary profile considerably, and continued to attract national and international students and faculty to its evolving programs.
+Mitchell became deeply involved with Banff Centre’s writing initiative in the mid-1970s, and he went on to lead and formalize the creative writing workshops and programs until he retired in 1987.
+Under Mitchell, Banff Centre raised its literary profile considerably and continued to attract national and international students and faculty to its evolving programs.

-Over the last three decades Banff Centre has established innovative and vital writing programs that continue to support and train emerging and leading writers of fiction, non-fiction, poetry and experimental work.
-These programs include Literary Journalism, the Banff International Literary Translation Centre program, Mountain and Wilderness Writing, Spoken Word, Writing Studio, and the Emerging Writers program.
+Over the last three decades, Banff Centre has established innovative and vital writing programs that continue to support and train emerging and leading writers of fiction, non-fiction, poetry, and experimental work.
+These programs include Literary Journalism, Banff International Literary Translation Centre, Mountain and Wilderness Writing, Spoken Word, Writing Studio, Emerging Writers Intensive, and more.
 Banff Centre Literary Arts also offers an outstanding roster of thematic intensive residencies each year for writers of all levels.

 For a list of highlights from the history of Literary Arts programs at Banff Centre please scroll down to the dateline.

-To learn more about Banff Centre's current Literary Arts programs pleas click here.
+Learn more about Banff Centre's current Literary Arts programs.

 1937: The first writing course offered at Banff Centre is playwriting, which was introduced into the theatre arts program.